baigd/baigd.github.io/README.md

+# Guangdong Bai's site

+This site is created based on **[Jordi Pont-Tuset's site](http://jponttuset.cat/)**.
+Thanks, Jordi!
+The following is from his orginal README file.

 # Jordi Pont-Tuset's site

 This site is based on the **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** theme, a two-column responsive Jekyll theme perfect for powering your GitHub hosted blog.